lakinduakash/linux-wifi-hotspot/README.md

     systemctl enable create_ap

-### Tested with Ubuntu from 16.04 to 20.04.
-If any issue is found, file an issue on github.

 ## Contributing

 If you found a bug or you have an idea about improving this make an issue.
 Even a small contribution make open source world more beautiful.